martynaskadisa/react-use-redux/README.md

 # react-use-redux

+The wait is over, just use official `react-redux` package if you want hooks.

-Alternative Redux bindings with upcoming [React hooks](http://reactjs.org/hooks).
+Alternative Redux bindings with [React hooks](http://reactjs.org/hooks).

-Note: this is an experimental package and hooks are still a proposal/alpha.
+Note: this is an experimental package.
 I do not recommend using this in production.
-You're probably better off using [react-redux](https://github.com/reduxjs/react-redux) for now.
+You're probably better off using [react-redux](https://github.com/reduxjs/react-redux).

-Follow discussion of using hooks in `react-redux` repo [here](https://github.com/reduxjs/react-redux/issues/1063)
+Discussion of using hooks in `react-redux` repo [here](https://github.com/reduxjs/react-redux/issues/1063)

 ## Installing